mgerasika/typescript-to-swagger/README.md

 ## Generate swagger file automaticaly from typescript for express node.js.
 ### No need any js-doc comments for swagger documentation!
+Only typescript interfaces!
 ![image](https://user-images.githubusercontent.com/10614750/230362209-c70a62e4-02aa-4d02-a405-2c665d71b3ff.png)

 ## Very simple usage